dndworld/dndworld.github.io/partner-servers.md

 2) The server should not condone racism, sexism, homophobia or other forms of harassment.

-3) While your server does not need to be family friendly like ours, we will not partner with any servers that promote ERP.
-All NSFW content should be contained to locked channels and not in public chats.
-Servers that partner with ERP servers will also be denied partnership.
+3) While your server does not need to be family-friendly like ours, we will not partner with any servers that promote ERP.
+All NSFW content should be restricted to locked channels and not linked in public chats.

-4) Our advertisement should remain on your server for as long as the server is running, and in exchange we guarantee the same on our side.
-If there are any changes to your server's policy regarding partner servers and we become ineligible, we should receive some form of notice before our ad is taken down.
-If we discover that your side has not upheld this, we will remove the ad from our side.
+4) Our advertisement should remain on your server for as long as the server is active, and in exchange we guarantee the same.
+If there are any changes to your partner policy and our ad is taken down, please notify us.

 5) Our advertisement should be listed in an obvious place, preferably a public channel visible to all verified members.
-If your server uses partner bot or partners with such frequency that our ad will get lost, we will not partner.
+If your server uses a partner bot or partners with such frequency that our ad will get lost, we will not partner.

 6) Your server should be relatively active.
-We will not partner with dead servers that only have new messages once every few days.
-We will reconsider partnership if your server dies.
+In order to keep our list of partner servers relevant and up to date, we do not partner with inactive or on-hiatus servers.

 7) We are not interested in partnering with non TTRPG related servers